 - Enable USB debugging found in Settings> Developer Options.

-Since you must already have a custom ROM installed if you’re here, we’ll assume you have root and TWRP but just in case you don’t, look here.
+Since you must already have a custom ROM installed if you’re here, we’ll assume you have root and TWRP OnePlus 2 but just in case you don’t, follow the tutorial.

 Download Oxygen OS Camera port